KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 within any single universe.

 Instead, it allows
-a tumbling multiverse as a lawful cosmological model,
+a tumbling multiverse as a lawful cosmological structure,
 in which universes may arise in many directions,
 each housing its own emanatory arc.